-- Vehemently averted in Seinfeld where the credo was "No hugging!
+- Vehemently averted in Seinfeld, where the credo is "No hugging!
 No lessons!
 No point!"

 - A great many Star Trek episodes end on an Aesop, sometimes even degenerating into a minor Patrick Stewart Speech.
-In fact, every episode of the Star Trek: The Original Series ended on an Aesop, as Roddenberry was apparently obsessed with moralizing everything in the most convoluted way.
+In fact, every episode of Star Trek: The Original Series end on an Aesop, as Roddenberry was apparently obsessed with moralizing everything in the most convoluted way.

 - Subverted in Star Trek: Deep Space Nine when Garak claims that the moral of The Boy Who Cried Wolf was actually "Never tell the same lie twice."

-- Strangers with Candy based its entire premise on parodied Aesops: every episode ended with Jerri learning such lessons as the usefulness of illegal steroids.
+- Strangers with Candy bases its entire premise on parodied Aesops: every episode ends with Jerri learning such lessons as the usefulness of illegal steroids.

 - The Weird Al Show's staff were so annoyed by the fact that they had to shove a moral down children's throats every week, they actually started each episode with the lesson to be learned written on parchment and narrated in a fancy voice.
 It was then torn in half to start the show.